zeldaamth/Superstore-analysis/README.md

 ## 📈 Executive Summary

-The analysis of Superstore’s 2014 - 2017 performance reveals that overall sales were largely driven by Technology and Furniture, with Phones and Chairs as the top-performing sub-categories.
-California led as the state with the highest sales, followed by New York, Texas, and Washington.
-While sales show positive growth, profit margins are inconsistent due to varying discount levels and product profitability.
-Discounts above 20% significantly reduce profit margins, highlighting the need for a more strategic discount policy.
-Furthermore, the Consumer segment contributed the largest sales volume, while the Corporate segment provided steadier profitability.
+The analysis of Superstore’s performance highlights clear seasonal sales patterns, with strong peaks during year-end holidays and consistent slowdowns at the beginning of the year.
+Consumers represent the largest customer segment, while office-related products, especially binders and supplies, dominate order volume.
+Technology products, particularly copiers, contribute significantly to profitability, underscoring their high-margin potential.
+Discounting above 20% consistently erodes profit, indicating the need for a structured pricing strategy.
+Regionally, the East leads overall sales and orders, followed by the West, emphasizing opportunities to strengthen performance in underperforming regions.

 Below is the overview page from the PowerBI dashboard and more examples are included throughout the report.
 <img width="800" height="455" alt="image" src="https://github.com/user-attachments/assets/379493c3-f49b-4d00-819f-6c2903b201ff" />